eating; disorder; anorexia; nervosa; bulimia; compulsive; overeating; diet; binge; food;

 Recognise that the eating disorder started with an emotional issue that may not be fully worked out yet.

-Your friend may find dealing with the eating disorder stressful and have days when she does not want to change.
+Your friend may find dealing with the eating disorder stressful and have days when she or he does not want to change.

 - your local Community Health Centre